csae-coders-corner/Dynamic-Web-Scraping-Using-RSelenium/README.md

 clickElement and sendKeysToElement are only a few of the many options available in Rselenium to you, for the full catalogue visit https://cran.r-project.org/web/packages/RSelenium/RSelenium.pdf or stack exchange for trickier web elements.

-Now we can use
+Again, we can use a screenshot to check if all our desired options are selected.
 ```
 Sys.sleep(5) # gives the webpage time to load
 remDr$screenshot(display = TRUE)

 ```
-to check if all our desired options are selected.

 ![image](https://github.com/csae-coders-corner/dyn-web-scrape/assets/64132992/b5d21d4b-de69-47f6-a9a2-2b9088d2e7af)

 Let's follow this by pressing the submit button to send our search query.